Melania Trump Accused Of Breaking Tradition By Not Inviting Incoming First Lady Jill Biden To White House

 "There's never been any first lady as stubborn and defiant as Melania Trump," Brower said.
 "I think she's digging in.
 I think she has channeled her husband's fury and is obviously not interested in playing the traditional role of a first lady who, in times of crisis, seeks to unite and soothe the country."

-The report added that while many have speculated that Melania Trump may not align with her husband in his more controversial stances — including his insistence that he really won the presidential election and his unfounded claims of voter fraud — Brower said this is not the case.
+While many have speculated that Melania Trump may not align with her husband in his more controversial stances -- including his insistence that he really won the presidential election and his unfounded claims of voter fraud -- Brower said this is not the case.

 "She understands her husband and what he stands for, and it simply does not bother her," she said.
 "She is not a victim and she will not leave the White House apologizing for her husband's behavior."

-Melania Trump was slow in even moving to Washington, spending several months at the couple’s home in Manhattan after President Trump moved there after inauguration.
-She finally did join him in the nation’s capital after their son’s school year ended.
+She was slow in even moving to Washington, spending several months at the couple's home in Manhattan after the president moved there following his inauguration.
+She finally did join him in the nation's capital after their son's school year ended.

 Donald Trump has broken a number of traditions during his presidency and now in his transition out of office as well.
-He never officially conceded or congratulated Biden on his victory, instead casting the left as having perpetrated the fraud and stolen the election from him.
-President Trump too has not invited Biden for a White House visit, which Barack Obama did for him in the days after the 2016 election.
+He never officially conceded or congratulated Biden on his victory, rather blaming the left for having perpetrated the fraud and stolen the election from him.
+The president has not invited Biden for a White House visit, which Barack Obama did for him in the days after the 2016 election.